Lemons are Not Just for Lemonade: 31 Uses for Lemons and Lemon Juice

 water and the juice and rinds of four lemons.
 Wash the kitchen floor

-and the counters with this mixture and watch the insects leave.
+and the counters with this mixture and watch the insects leave. - Lemon or orange peels tossed regularly into the garbage disposal

-16. Make a paste of lemon juice and baking soda.
+will keep the garbage disposal smelling fresh. - Make a paste of lemon juice and baking soda.
 Rub the solution on

 your aluminum pans, then buff and watch them shine.